 shelf-stable-barrier-materials-coffee-creamer

 The choice of processing methods for dairy packaging directly correlates with material choice and target package performance.
-Common processing techniques for packaged dairy products include cold-fill, liquid-fill, fill-seal, form-fill-seal, UHT, pasteurization & aseptic processing.
+Common processing techniques for packaged dairy products include cold-fill, liquid-fill, fill-seal, form fill seal, UHT, pasteurization & aseptic processing.
 The packaging and processing method, along with the barrier requirements will play a significant part in determining the best material structure to ensure product safety and integrity.

 What is the Best Material Choice for Dairy Packaging?